Balancing Value Underestimation and Overestimation with Realistic Actor-Critic: Hyperparameters and implementation details

 \subsection{RAC-TD3 algorithm}

 We implement RAC-TD3 referring to \url{https://github.com/sfujim/TD3}.
 A final $tanh$ unit following the output of the actor.
-Unlike TD3, we did not use a target network for the actor and delayed policy updates.
-For each update of critics, a small amount of random noise is added to the policy and averaged over mini-batches:
+Different from TD3, we did not use a target network for actor and delayed policy updates.
+For each update of critics, a small amount of random noise is added to the policy and averaging over mini-batches: